rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

  in the folder: <br>
  `<application-root>/bin/target/win32`

+<a name="optimize"></a>
 ##Optimize the runtime (optional)
+The size of a Win32 app installer can be minimized by excluding the Qt and/or Visual C runtime DLLs, and configuring the target system to execute from a single shared instance of those DLLs.

+**Important: Excluded DLLs still must be installed on every target**.
+Zebra simplifies this process with its own set of runtime installers that automatically install all required Qt and Visual Studio redistributable DLLs into a shared location and configure the target's path settings accordingly.

+NOTE: Zebra runtime installers include the Zebra Qt library builds, and should not be used if other Qt DLLs are required.

+Alternatively, Qt5 DLLs can be manually placed in a folder, the path to which must be added to the `PATH` environment variable, and the `QTDIR` system variable removed.

+###Step 1- Specify DLL exclusions

-The size of a Win32 app installer can be optimized by excluding the Qt DLLs and/or Visual C runtime DLLs.
-Simply add one or both of the boolean parameters `deployqt` and `deploymsvc` to the `win32` section of your `build.yml` and exclude them by setting their values to 0, as below:
+Add one or both of the boolean parameters `deployqt` and `deploymsvc` to the `win32` section of your `build.yml` and exclude the corresponding runtimes by setting their values to 0, as below:

     :::yaml